Options Strategies: Long Call

 As Stock Substitute

 An investor who buys a call instead of purchasing the underlying stock considers the lower dollar cost of purchasing a call contract versus an equivalent amount of stock as a form of insurance.
-The uncommitted capital is "insured" against a decline in the price of the call option's underlying stock, and can be invested elsewhere.
+The long call strategy allows uncommitted capital to be "insured" against a decline in the price of the call option's underlying stock, and can be invested elsewhere.
 This investor is generally more interested in the number of shares of stock underlying the call contracts purchased, than in the specific amount of the initial investment - one call option contract for each 100 shares he wants to own.
-While holding the call option, the investor retains the right to purchase an equivalent number of underlying shares at any time at the predetermined strike price until the contract expires.
+While holding the long call option, the investor retains the right to purchase an equivalent number of underlying shares at any time at the predetermined strike price until the contract expires.

 A long call option offers a leveraged alternative to a position in the stock.
 As the contract becomes more profitable, increasing leverage can result in large percentage profits because purchasing calls generally requires lower up-front capital commitment than with an outright purchase of the underlying stock.
 Long call contracts offer the investor a pre-determined risk.